leio-hub/leio-hub/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Svelte
 - 💞️ I’m looking to collaborate on I dont know yet
-- 📫 How to reach me
+- 📫 You can reach me at leonardjay.elvambuena@gmail.com
 - ⚡ Fun fact: I like drawing and anime

 <!---